microsoft/OnDemandMLflowTrainAndServe/README.md

 # Serving On demand Machine Learning Models with MLFlow

-This sample demonstrates the use of [Azure Databricks](https://docs.azuredatabricks.net/getting-started/index.html) and [MLflow](https://docs.azuredatabricks.net/applications/mlflow/index.html) for on-demand training and serving of Machine Learning models, hosted in Databricks notebook.
+A solution for on-demand training and serving of Machine Learning models,using [Azure Databricks](https://docs.azuredatabricks.net/getting-started/index.html) and [MLflow](https://docs.azuredatabricks.net/applications/mlflow/index.html).

 The code in this repository allows a data scientist, that created an MLflow project, to test it with different parameters and later serve the model to get its prediction results based on the trained model.